CaptainLost/Uniject/README.md

 - **Scene Containers**: For scene-specific dependencies
 - **GameObject Containers**: Attached to individual gameobjects, allows the creation of modular and reusable setups

 A single container can only have one dependency of one type.
 If an injection target has several options for resolving a single dependency, the priory gets the dependency that is lower in this list.
 Project container must be created in _‘resources’_ folder (Assets/Create/Uniject/Project Container), scene container and game object container are scripts on game objects.
+The containers are then constructed from the installers, which are placed on the containers afterwards.

 ### **Bindings**
 Bindings can be passed through mono behaviours installers and scriptable objects installers.